nyxgeek/nyxgeek-rules/methodologies/CLEVERBRUTE.md

 # CLEVERBRUTE METHOD

-## combinator attack + custom wordlists
+### variation of cutb attack (combinator attack + custom wordlists)

 The CLEVERBRUTE method is simply a combinator attack with two specially-prepared wordlists.
-The idea is to cover likely-used keyspace, by pulling out human-generated patterns from other wordlists.
-To do this, the first 1-4,1-5,and 1-6 characters of a wordlist are concatenated and sorted intoa  HEAD.out file.
+It is an extension of the cutb attack method (https://hashcat.net/wiki/doku.php?id=hashcat_utils#cutb).
+The idea is to cover the likely-used keyspace, by pulling out human-generated patterns from other wordlists.
+To do this, the first 1-4,1-5,and 1-6 characters of a wordlist are concatenated and sorted into a HEAD.out file.
 The tail 1-4,1-5, and 1-6 chars of the wordlist are also compiled into a file, TAIL.out.

+#### Generating Wordlists

 To generate the specialized wordlists, feed the 'cleverbrute_create.sh' script a wordlist.

 ```
 example: